 Backlinks are a potent factor in ranking a website; however, they can either help you or harm you if not handled right.
-Sure, it may seem like the more, the better but that is not always the case.
+Sure, it may seem like the more, the better, but that is not always the case.
 You want to make sure all backlinks are relevant to the content that they are linking.
 Irrelevant sites and sites with tons of links connecting to your site will either harm your rank or do nothing.
-Plus, low-quality backlinks won’t send quality traffic that you need. (search engines KNOW!)
+Plus, low-quality backlinks won’t send the quality traffic that you need. (search engines KNOW!)

 But these services state they are getting you high-quality, relevant backlinks?

 Guess what?
 You don’t want to buy those links!
 Let alone, buy ANY links.
 Ever.

-Even if backlinks look “high quality” and relevant, they can still be low quality if the content of the site is taken from other websites (scraped content = BAD) or it’s from a place where your visitors just aren’t located.
+Even if backlinks look “high quality” and relevant, they can still be low quality if the site’s content is taken from other websites (scraped content = BAD) or it’s from a place where your visitors just aren’t located.

 9. “Doing SEO once…is enough”

 SEO is not something you can set and then forget.
-Websites need to get updated on a consistent basis!
+Websites need to get updated consistently!
 If you create a site and then implement SEO, you might get a rise in traffic but once the updating stops, so does your continually improving SEO!
 When that happens, you’ll start to see a significant drop in traffic.